-59. By way of example, the tax structure of the United States seems relatively inefficient.
-Higher property taxes, introduction of a value-added tax (VAT) and other "sin" taxes, and the reduction of interest deductibility for corporate and households could raise major revenues and also have other benefits.
+57 By way of example, the tax structure of the United States seems relatively inefficient.
+Higher property taxes, introduction of a VAT and other "sin" taxes, and the reduction of interest deductibility for corporate and households could raise major revenues and also have other benefits.
 These would include more work and more saving.
 A reduction in the corporate tax rate and the double taxation of profits, offset by lower interest rate deductions, would also encourage more investment and greater reliance on equity rather than corporate debt.
+58 In the US, there are millions of households in difficulty and even the US does not have the infrastructure to cope with this.
+Further, much mortgage debt is encumbered by "silent second" mortgages and by being wrapped up in structured products where restructuring of the underlying asset is not allowed.
+See Ellis (2008).
+In China, much investment has been carried out by State Owned Enterprises and sub national levels of government.
+The politics of "writeoffs" in such circumstances would be an enormous impediment to action.
+59 See the references above to "zombie" companies.
+As well, see Toyama and Sato (2007) and Nakamae (2010)